rijkvanzanten/directus-mcp-server/readme.md

 ### Read Collections

-Return what collections/fields are available in the system
+Return what collections/fields are available in the system.
+Use this tool first to discover available collections before using the `read-items` tool.

 ## License